msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 gh api repos/$OWNER/$REPO/code-scanning/default-setup -X PATCH -f state=configured
 ```

-This enables "Default Setup"—GitHub will automatically configure CodeQL for all supported languages in your repository (Python, JavaScript, Java).
+This enables "Default Setup"-GitHub will automatically configure CodeQL for all supported languages in your repository (Python, JavaScript, Java).

 **Wait for the scan to complete:**